Student Handbook

 Parking

-Visitor Parking - Visitor parking spaces are all marked in the Mills Center, Markham Street, and Fausett Hall.
-Additionally, all parking spaces located in the lots south and west of Dawkins Welcome Center are visitor spaces.
-All visitor spaces are reserved from 8 a.m. to 5 p.m.
+Visitor parking spaces are all marked in the Mills Center, Markham Street, and Fausett Hall parking lots.
+Also, all parking spaces in the lots south and west of Dawkins Welcome Center are visitor spaces reserved for visitor parking 24 hours a day, seven days a week.
+All other visitor spaces are reserved from 8 a.m. to 5 p.m.
 Monday through Friday.
-Unauthorized vehicles parked in these spaces will be cited and/or towed at the owner’s expense.
+Unauthorized vehicles parked in visitor parking will be cited and/or towed at the owner’s expense.

-Service Parking - Parking will not be allowed in service spaces at any time.
+Parking will not be allowed in service spaces at any time.
 Unauthorized vehicles parked in service spaces will be cited and/or towed at the owner’s expense.

-Parking on Red Curbs/Fire Lane - Red curbs signify fire lanes and/or sight areas such as an intersection.
-Parking in and/or blocking a fire lane creates a substantial risk to the safety of the campus.
+Red curbs signify fire lanes and/or sight areas such as an intersection.
+Parking in and/or blocking a fire lane creates a substantial risk to campus safety.
 Vehicles parked on red curbs will be cited and are subject to being towed.

-Parking on Lawns, Fields, or Sidewalks - Parking is prohibited in areas such as the lawns, fields, or sidewalks.
+Parking is prohibited in areas such as the lawns, fields, or sidewalks.
 Vehicles found parked in these areas will be cited and are subject to being towed.
 This includes vehicles parked or driven on the lawn while loading or unloading personal belongings.

-Accessible Parking – Accessible Parking spaces for the disabled are provided for the benefit of physically challenged persons 24 hours a day, seven days a week.
+Accessible Parking spaces for the disabled are provided for the benefit of physically challenged persons 24 hours a day, seven days a week.
 Unauthorized use of disabled spaces or blocking disabled access areas will result in fines as well as towing.

 In addition to state disabled licensing, a Campus Disabled Permit is required on any vehicle registered to a Hendrix College student, faculty, or staff member using accessible parking spaces.
-The Office of Public Safety will issue these permits to individuals who present proof of a disabled permit or license plate.
+The Department of Public Safety will issue these permits to individuals who present proof of a disabled permit or license plate.
 Such proof shall be the Disabled Person’s Access to Parking Application Form issued by the state with the special plate or placards.
-Temporarily disabled permits are available from the Office of Public Safety and are approved by the Director of Public Safety.
+Temporarily disabled permits are available from the Department of Public Safety and are approved by the Director of Public Safety.

 Motor Vehicle Operation